darenliang/darenliang.com/content/posts/secret-sharting-by-example.md

 ## 6. A Full Shamir's Secret Sharing Implementation in JavaScript

-We've talked about how previous secret sharing schemes have specific disadvantages, and we'be also talked about the basis of how Shamir's Secret Sharing works.
-But what does an actual implementation of Shamir's Secret Sharing looks like?
+We've talked about how previous secret sharing schemes have specific disadvantages, and we've also talked about the basis of how Shamir's Secret Sharing works.
+But what does an actual implementation of Shamir's Secret Sharing look like?

 Note that actual implementation of Shamir's Secret Sharing use polynomials over